Here There Be Tygers (1968 short story)

 "Here There Be Tygers" is a short horror story by Stephen King.
 It was originally published in the Spring 1968 issue of Ubris magazine, and collected in King's Skeleton Crew in 1985.

-This story is extremely short, and written from the perspective of a boy who believes a tiger is lurking in his school bathroom.
+This story follows a third-grader who discovers a tiger lurking in his school bathroom.
+Written by King when he was in high school, the story is one of his first published works.
+Literary critics noted the presence of social determinism and hints of surrealism in the story, while others saw neither deep meaning nor symbolism in the work.
+In 2010, the story was adapted into a short film.